-Jesus explained that under this world system, which is subject the rule of Satan, those that trust in Him would inevitably go through tribulation.
-However, in order that they might have the peace of God in their heart, He said encouragingly: but be of good cheer, for I have overcome the world.
+Jesus explained that under this world system, which is subject to the rule of Satan, those that trust in Him would inevitably go through tribulation.
+However, in order that they might have the peace of God in their heart, He said encouragingly, "but be of good cheer, for I have overcome the world."

-Following his customary greeting of grace to you and peace from God the Father and the Lord Jesus Christ, Paul started to express his deep gratitude for the growing faith and abounding love of these precious believers, towards one another - and also toward Paul himself, and his fellow labourers in the Lord - (Silvanus and Timothy).
+Following his customary greeting of, "grace to you and peace from God the Father and the Lord Jesus Christ", Paul started to express his deep gratitude for the growing faith and abounding love of these precious believers, towards one another - and also towards Paul himself, and his fellow-labourers in the Lord - (Silvanus and Timothy).

 Paul was justifiably proud of the beautiful way that these believers conducted themselves.
-They showed patient endurance and faith in God's promises, despite the unrelenting persecution and tribulation that they were currently undergoing - particularly at the hand of their Roman oppressors.
-And so he wrote: therefore, we ourselves speak proudly of you, among the churches of God, for your perseverance and faith.. in the midst of all your persecutions and afflictions. which you endure.
+They showed patient endurance and faith in God's promises, despite the unrelenting persecution and tribulation they were currently undergoing - particularly at the hand of their Roman oppressors.
+And so he wrote, "therefore, we ourselves speak proudly of you, among the churches of God, for your perseverance and faith.. in the midst of all your persecutions and afflictions, which you endure."

-It is not surprising that this little set of saints became confused about the rapture of the Church, the unveiling of the man-of-sin, the time of Jacob's trouble and great Day of the Lord, when beset with such intense persecution of the one hand, and such gross false teaching on the other.
-They had been taught that Christians are not appointed to go through the wrath of God.. and yet they were undergoing terrible persecution.
+It is not surprising that this little set of saints had become confused about the Rapture of the Church, the unveiling of the man-of-sin, the time of Jacob's trouble, and great Day of the Lord, when beset with such intense persecution on the one hand, and such gross false teaching on the other.
+They had been taught that Christians are not appointed to go through the wrath of God, and yet they were undergoing tremendous persecution.

 Heavenly Father, thank You for Your Word, which teaches the truth.
-Help me to read the Scriptures with a teachable spirit, and prevent me from being manipulated into any incorrect interpretation, by false teachings or unbiblical doctrines, that cause me to lose the peace of God in my heart - which Jesus has promised to all who trust in Him.
-I pray, as we face increasingly difficult times, that I will patiently endure the trials and tribulations I may be called upon to face.
-Help me to stand fast in the faith, to pray without ceasing and in everything to give You thanks and praise - this I ask in Jesus name, AMEN.
+Help me to read the Scriptures with a teachable spirit, and prevent me from being manipulated into any incorrect interpretation, by false teachings or unbiblical doctrines that cause me to lose the peace of God in my heart, which Jesus has promised to all who trust in Him.
+I pray that as we face these increasingly difficult times, I will patiently endure the trials and tribulations I may be called upon to endure, for Christ's sake.
+Help me to stand fast in the faith, to pray without ceasing, to rejoice in the Lord always, and in everything to give You thanks and praise.
+This I ask in Jesus' name, AMEN.